-2. Adopt a Zoning Bylaw Permitting Accessory Dwelling Units (ADUs) Basis of Recommendation

-The housing needs assessment shows additional housing options aside from larger typically more expensive single-family homes are needed in Nahant.
-73% of the housing stock is single-family and 59% are housing units of three or more bedrooms.
+2. Adopt a Zoning Bylaw Permitting Accessory Dwelling Units (ADUs) Basis of Recommendation housing stock is single-family and 59% are housing units of three or more bedrooms.
 Yet, household sizes in Nahant are smaller at an average of about two people per household.
 This shows that the larger size of most homes in town does not align with the smaller size of most households.
 Without a variety of small housing types, there are limited options for folks to choose from as their needs change over time, such as when seniors look to downsize or young Nahanters seek their own homes as adults.
-There are several small two-family homes in Nahant, but they were built before zoning was implemented, so they're considered legal but "non-conforming" meaning they do not align with current zoning regulations.
-While these existing two families are allowed, newly constructed two-family homes cannot be legally built and the ability to convert single-family homes to two-family homes is limited.
-In addition to allowing internal ADUs, the Town could consider making two-families legal in its zoning bylaws.
+There are several small two-family homes in Nahant, but they were built before zoning was implemented, so they are considered legal but "non-conforming" meaning they do not align with current zoning regulations.
+While these existing two families are allowed, newly constructed two-family homes cannot be legally built and the ability to convert single-family homes to two-family homes is limited.41 In addition to allowing internal ADUs, the Town could consider making two-families legal in its zoning bylaws.
 Local permitting data shows that many property owners in Nahant are seeking to expand their homes with additions but run into difficulty because of the zoning regulations.
 This is consistent with what was heard at public forums where the idea of allowing accessory dwelling units (ADUs) was popular.
 Adopting an ADU zoning bylaw received good public support at the second forum and through the online open house survey, as 58% of polled participants were either very supportive or supportive of an ADU bylaw.